Suspected Lower Extremity Deep Vein Thrombosis

 |Catheter venography pelvis and lower extremity||Usually not appropriate||☢☢☢ 1-10 mSv||3||3||2||2||4||2||3||2||0||0||0|

-A histogram of the number of panel members who rated the recommendation as noted in the column heading (ie, 1, 2, 3, …etc.)
+Final tabulations: A histogram showing the number of panel members who rated the procedure as noted in the column heading (ie, 1, 2, 3, etc.).